WebDevStudios/wp-search-with-algolia/README.txt

 * Added: New page regarding Premium support from WebDevStudios.
 Let's work together.
 =======
 = 2.9.0 =
 * Updated: MAJOR TEMPLATES UPDATE!
 Removed hogan.js/string-based templates in the Instantsearch.php template file.
-This includes removing the dependencies of wp-util and underscores libraries.
-You will need to re-enqueue those manually.
-Sorry for any inconvenience there.
+We're not removing the dependencies of wp-util and underscores libraries yet, for users with customized instantsearch.php that's still using the original style, but may in the future.
 * Added: ability to customize Default Headers for Algolia Search Client configuration.
 >>>>>>> 276faf9 (version bumps for the branch, changelog)